danthegoodman1/icedb/ARCHITECTURE.md

   sch: number // line number that the accumulated schema begins at
-  f: number // line number that the list of file markers begins at tmb?: number // line number that the list of log file tombstones start at m?: number // the unix ms of the oldest file found during a merge, if this file was made out of a merge }
+  f: number // line number that the list of file markers begins at tmb?: number // line number that the list of log file tombstones start at }
 ```